HelenaJovic/SIMS-Projekat/README.md

 - Ana Boskovic, anoka1810@gmail.com

-Feel free to contribute, provide feedback, or report issues to enhance the functionality and reliability of the BookClub Database.
+Feel free to contribute, provide feedback, or report issues to enhance the functionality and reliability of the application.